What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Preliminaries

 The Bump-on-Tail equilibrium is another steady state that is heavily investigated.
 This distribution appears when a small group of fast-moving electrons (a ``bump'') is superimposed on the tail of the background electron velocity distribution and this can cause instability \cite{o1971nonlinear}.
 This can happen due to particle injection or wave-particle interactions.
 The equilibrium is defined as

 with the equilibrium parameters set to

 This equilibrium is also not stable.
 We add an initial perturbation to it as the initial data:

-with the initial perturbation $f_{\text{p}}(t=0,x,v)$ being of order $\varepsilon = 0.001$, the electric energy will exponential grow in time.
+with the initial perturbation $f_{\text{p}}(t=0,x,v)$ being of order $\varepsilon = 0.001$, the electric energy will grow exponentially over time.
 In Figure~\ref{fig:BoT_no_H} we simulate~\eqref{eq:vlasov-poisoon_system_ext_1d} using Algorithm~\ref{alg:semi_lagrangian} without an external electric field (i.e., $H\equiv 0$).
 The solution demonstrates strong electric energy growth at about $T=40$ when we terminate the simulation.
 The simulation is conducted over a $L_x\times L_v= 20\pi\times 9.0$ box.